ojsde/vgWort/README.md

 ## Version History

-* 1.0 - Initial Release
+* 1.0 &ndash; Initial Release
-* 1.1 - Updated to support OJS 2.4.1
+* 1.1 &ndash; Updated to support OJS 2.4.1
-* 1.2 - Updated to support OJS 2.4.2
+* 1.2 &ndash; Updated to support OJS 2.4.2
-* 1.3 - Insert already registered pixel tags
+* 1.3 &ndash; Insert already registered pixel tags
-* 1.4 - Very important fix - use VG Wort live instead of test server
+* 1.4 &ndash; Very important fix - use VG Wort live instead of test server
-* 1.5 - VG Wort test system in plugin settings,
+* 1.5 &ndash; VG Wort test system in plugin settings,
-* 1.6 - Fix a major error: all authors and translators has to be registered at VG Wort.
+* 1.6 &ndash; Fix a major error: all authors and translators has to be registered at VG Wort.
 Also: add the possibility to enter translators and to remove a registration.
-* 1.7 - Plugin version for OJS 3.1.1-4
+* 1.7 &ndash; Plugin version for OJS 3.1.1-4
-* 2.0 - Plugin version for OJS 3.1.2
+* 2.0 &ndash; Plugin version for OJS 3.1.2
-* 2.1 - Plugin version for OJS 3.2.1
+* 2.1 &ndash; Plugin version for OJS 3.2.1

 ## Contact